6 Practical Tips to Successfully Run Your Business Online During the Coronavirus Pandemic

 - You will get insights into your audience’s behaviour on your page

 During the pandemic period you might expect an increased number of customer queries coming your way.
 Your business should be prepared to handle it.
-If you decide to rely solely on email communication, make sure to set up automated email responses to save your time.
+If you decide to rely solely on email communication, make sure to set up email verification processes and automated email responses to save your time.

 By being readily available to your customers across many channels, you are sending them a message saying that you see and care about them and their issues, no matter the situation.